chriskrycho/v4.chriskrycho.com/content/pages/cv.md

 ## My Work

-### Current
+### Olo (Current)

+*From individual contributor to a project lead with organization-wide influence.*

 **Since January 2016**, I have been a front-end-focused software engineer at [**Olo**](https://www.olo.com), a scale-up-phase startup which is the leading provider of online ordering for large restaurant brands.

-As a **Software Engineer** from January 2016–May 2017, I was an extremely productive individual contributor even while working 30-hour weeks as I worked toward the completion of my M. Div.
-In that time, I led the adoption of a **test-driven development** approach in a greenfield **Ember.js** rewrite of our mobile web ordering platform; introduced JavaScript type systems to the application, landing on **TypeScript** after an initial experiment with Flow; and helped us achieve **full <abbr>AA</abbr> <abbr>WCAG</abbr> accessibility**.
+As a **Software Engineer** (January 2016–May 2017), I was an extremely productive individual contributor even while working 30-hour weeks as I worked toward the completion of my M. Div.
+In that time, I led the adoption of a **test-driven development** approach in a greenfield **Ember.js** rewrite of our mobile web ordering platform; introduced JavaScript type systems to the application (landing on **TypeScript** after an initial experiment with Flow); and helped us achieve **full <abbr>AA</abbr> <abbr>WCAG</abbr> accessibility**.

-As a **Senior Software Engineer** from May 2017 through the present, I designed a new, dramatically more **business-scalable** and **toolable** approach for our white-labeling needs (including the adoption of **<abbr>CSS</abbr> Modules**); led the team effort to redesign and reimplement the mobile web <abbr>UI</abbr> as a **responsive web <abbr>UI</abbr>**; led the community effort to **integrate TypeScript with Ember.js**, and helped launch a shared component library for all forward projects.
+As a **Senior Software Engineer** (May 2017–present), I *led a team effort* to expand our mobile web <abbr>UI</abbr> as a **responsive web <abbr>UI</abbr>** in order to reduce our maintenance burden, improve our overall <abbr>UX</abbr>, and decrease the cost of launching new features.
+To support those business goals, I designed a new technical strategy for white-labeling (including the adoption of **<abbr>CSS</abbr> Modules**), enabling the business to scale to support more brands by way of better tooling.

+As part of that design work, I introduced **<abbr title="request for comments">RFC</abbr>s** (modeled on the <abbr title="request for comments">RFC</abbr> processed from the Rust and Ember communities) as a tool for architecture design and documentation.
+After using <abbr title="request for comments">RFC</abbr>s successfully within our team, I pitched them to the broader engineering organization—which ultimately adopted them as a useful tool for documenting internal architectural changes and as prerequisites for all new services.

-In that span, I have also given over a dozen tech talks on subjects ranging from Ember.js basics to functional programming techniques along with introductions to Rust and Elm; I also delivered a  talk articulating the front-end team’s aims for the future of all of Olo’s front-end development at our 2018 engineering all-hands.
+In this same span, I also led the community effort to **integrate TypeScript with Ember.js**; helped launch a shared component library for future rich client projects; gave over a dozen internal tech talks on subjects including Ember.js basics, functional programming techniques, and introductions to Rust and Elm; and substantially shaped our front-end engineering practices and tooling choices as an informal leader among our front-end engineering group.

-Over the span of my time at Olo, I have grown from an effective individual contributor into a project lead and influenced front-end development across the entire engineering organization.

 ### Earlier Work

 #### [HolyBible.com](https://holybible.com)

+*A formative experience: a technical success but a product design failure.*

 [HolyBible.com](https://holybible.com) is a beautiful interface for reading the King James Version of the Bible and the [Reformation Heritage Study Bible](https://kjvstudybible.org) materials online, built for [Puritan Reformed Theological Seminary](https://prts.edu).
 The </abbr>MVP</abbr> launched in **December 2014**, with approximately 16 months of small bug fixes and feature enhancements following.